 I own several rolling pins and use them for a lot of different things.
 I use an old rolling pin to flatten chicken breasts for chicken piccata and to smash crackers to bits to add to meatloaf.
-It’s kind of like doing primal therapy, and afterward, I feel great!
-With a different rolling pin, I roll out pizza dough pretty often, since rolling the dough means I can get it into the oven faster and I have no patience when I want pizza.
+It’s kind of like doing primal therapy, and afterward, I feel fantastic!
+With a different rolling pin, I roll out pizza dough pretty often since rolling the dough means I can get it into the oven faster, and I have no patience when I want pizza.

 When inspired, I use yet another rolling pin to make a beautiful puff pastry, remembering the first time I made it from scratch.
 I lived on a vintage sailboat with a tiny galley kitchen, testing recipes for a new husband who loved to eat.
 On the top of an icebox cover, I rolled the dough out by hand, layering it with sweet butter, leaning into it, but not too much, as the dough formed.

-Basically what I’m saying is that rolling pins are important.
-They’re indispensable to making pastry and have long been a symbol of the well-run home kitchen, along with the apron.
+Basically, what I’m saying is that rolling pins are important.
+They’re indispensable to making pastries and have long been a symbol of the well-run home kitchen, along with the apron.
 They are simply amazing tools.
-I hope you find the perfect one in this collection of the best rolling pins!
-As for me, I’ll just take one of each, please.

-What We Like: Solid construction, easy to use, wooden resting stand
+What We Love: Solid construction, easy to use, wooden resting stand

-What We Don’t Like: Size can be a difficult fit in small or tightly packed refrigerators
+What We Don’t Love: Can be difficult to fit in small refrigerators

-Marble rolling pins are good for flaky, buttery doughs since marble can be prechilled in a fridge or freezer, keeping your dough cold during the rolling.
-This type of pin usually has good heft and this one from Fox Run is no exception.
+Marble rolling pins are ideal for flaky, buttery doughs since marble can be prechilled in a fridge or freezer, keeping your dough cold during the rolling.
+This type of pin usually has excellent heft, and this one from Fox Run is no exception.
 But in this case, it’s been designed and built to be used by anyone with average strength.

-What We Like: Sustainable, works well with many pastry doughs
+What We Love: Sustainable, works well with many pastry doughs

 Sometimes called a French pastry pin, this gorgeous rolling pin has a tapered rod shape made from sustainably sourced olivewood.
-Made exclusively for Williams Sonoma, this lightweight rolling pin is hand finished and the balance feels like perfection.
+Made exclusively for Williams Sonoma, this lightweight rolling pin is hand-finished, and the balance feels excellent.

 Related: The Best KitchenAid Mixers

-What We Like: Great performance with all doughs, durable, good heft
+What We Love: Works well with many pastry doughs, durable, fair heft

-What We Don’t Like: Pricey, not the longest barrel
+What We Don’t Love: Expensive, not the longest barrel

 This traditional baker’s rolling pin is built for the barrel to spin around the handles smoothly on rust-proof steel bearings.
 Both the 12-inch barrel and 4.5-inch handles are made of hard maple.
 Those handles are sized well and shaped into a comfortable grip that reduces hand strain.

-This wooden rolling pin is a fairly heavy option with a good amount of adaptability to different types of pastry work.
-Though it’s solid, it also has a sleek look and the wood is beautiful.
+This wooden rolling pin is a fairly heavy option with a fair amount of adaptability to different types of pastry work.
+Though it’s solid, it also has a sleek look, and the wood is beautiful.

-What We Like: Excellent tool for learning, easy-to-use, long barrel
+What We Love: Excellent tool for learning, easy-to-use, long barrel

-What We Don’t Like: Relies on fitted rings for rolling
+What We Don’t Love: Relies on fitted rings for rolling

 This model from Joseph Joseph has the rings screw onto the ends, which makes it easy to store.
 The 16.5-inch beechwood barrel is embossed with measurements and includes four (two-piece) sets of removable disks of common crust sizes in different bright colors for easy identification.
 Though this is deemed dishwasher safe, it's best to wash it by hand, especially since you'll need to dust it with flour.